AleenaCodes/SPE-Android-Camera/Report.md

 ## Setting up Permissions

-Android permissions are set out in the app's manifesto, which specifies the meta-date for the app (such as the name and icon on phones), the hardware that the app needs to run, and the permissions that the user needs to grant the app.
+Android permissions are set out in the app's manifesto, which specifies the meta-data for the app (such as the name and icon on phones), the hardware that the app needs to run, and the permissions that the user needs to grant the app.
 In order to allow an app to use the camera on an android phone, two things must be specified in the `AndroidManifesto.xml` file that all apps have in their main folder

 The first is to ask the user's permission to use the phone's camera.
 This will cause a popup the first time the user uses the app to get them to give the app permission to use the camera